 Why Congress Mandated that the IRS Use Private Debt Collectors

-In 2015, Congress required the IRS to hire private collection agencies, starting in Spring 2017, to collect inactive tax receivables as part of the Fixing America’s Surface Transportation Act.
+In 2015, Congress required the IRS to hire private collection agencies, starting in Spring 2017, to collect inactive tax receivables as part of the Fixing America’s Surface Transportation (FAST) Act – this is the same law that puts your passport at risk if you owe taxes.

 What are inactive tax receivables?
 Put simply, they’re uncollected tax debts that the IRS itself lacks the resources to collect in a timely fashion.
 IRS debt collection resources are not infinite.
-If the agency cannot locate or contact a taxpayer with unpaid back taxes or cannot assign an IRS agent to collect the debt, it risks running out the statute of limitations to collect.
-To avoid these situations, Congress mandated that the IRS use private debt collectors in the following situations:
+If the agency cannot locate or contact a taxpayer with unpaid back taxes or cannot assign an IRS agent to collect the debt, it risks running out of the statute of limitations to collect.

 - The IRS has labeled a case “inactive” due to an inability to locate or contact the taxpayer in question